Skip to content

 🧪 Why Vinegar Damages Granite

-Homeowners have been cleaning with vinegar for decades — it cuts through grease and dissolves sticky residue.
-But that same acidity is the problem with granite.
+Homeowners have been cleaning with vinegar for decades.
+It cuts through grease and dissolves sticky residue.
+That same acidity is exactly the problem.

 Vinegar and cleaning solution crossed out on granite kitchen countertops, showing why acidic cleaners should not be used on granite by Granite Guy Inc.